gnosek/falco-plugin-rs/falco_plugin/README.md

 Extraction plugins are created by implementing the [`extract::ExtractPlugin`] trait and calling [`extract_plugin!`] with the plugin type.

-Rules involving fields from extract plugins must match against the correct source (one of [ `extract::ExtractPlugin::EVENT_SOURCES`]).
+Rules involving fields from extract plugins must match against the correct source (supported by [ `extract::ExtractPlugin::Event`]).

 ## Event parsing plugins